 ‘Codependency’ was once a hot topic.
 What happened?
 Have the symptoms of codependency lessened?
 Or have we all just become better at hiding them?

 [Suffer from codependency symptoms and want help sooner rather than later?
-Book a Skype therapist now and be talking as soon as tomorrow.]
+Book an online therapist now and be talking as soon as tomorrow.]

 The word ‘codependency’ has become more an adjective we throw around than the real issue it is.